Eriana Blanco Shows Off Her Flawless Bikini Bod In New Instagram Snap

 Meanwhile, a third fan wrote the following comment to express his admiration for the hot model.

 “You are beyond ratings and numbers.
-Truly breathtaking!”
+Truly breathtaking!” they said.

 Prior to sharing the bikini picture, Eriana posted a video clip — filmed to promote the energy drink brand, Bang Energy — where she could be seen rocking a very revealing polka dot top that she teamed with jeans.
 The risqué ensemble allowed the model to flaunt an ample amount of cleavage, a move that did her nothing but favors as fans rushed to award the snap with 44,000-plus views and about 150 comments within four hours of posting.